How to use Zendesk triggers to add internal notes on certain conditions: 2026 guide

 Expert Verified

 If you’ve been in the support world for a while, you know that some feature updates are more exciting than others.
-When Zendesk finally let triggers add internal notes, it was a quiet but welcome change for anyone tired of messing with webhooks just for a simple automation.
+When Zendesk introduced the ability for triggers to add internal notes, it was a welcome change for anyone looking for simple automation without needing webhooks.

 In this guide, I'll walk you through how to set up this native Zendesk feature.
-Then, we’ll look at how to push past its limits with a little help from AI to create dynamic notes that genuinely help your team move faster.
+Then, we’ll look at how to expand your workflow with a little help from AI to create dynamic notes that provide even more specialized context for your team.

 What you'll need to get started